Fishing along the Delaware River | Photo by Todd Pride, courtesy Mid-Atlantic Youth Anglers & Outdoors Partners

 Related: DVRPC Approves Regional Trails Fund Grants

-Recipients were awarded one-year or two-year grants of $1,000 to $10,000 per year for their projects.
-The awarded projects are set to launch in April 2023 and will continue to activate the Circuit Trails through 2023 and 2024.
+Recipients were awarded one-year or two-year grants of $1,000 to $10,000 per year for their projects providing programming on Circuit Trails through 2024 and 2025.

 2023 Grantees